The Wilberforce Society: Committee

 In June 2010, Lord Wilson of Dinton, former Head of the Home Civil Service, became Chair of the Board of Patrons of the Wilberforce Society.
 The Board also includes Baroness Prashar, Lord Kilclooney, Lord Rees of Ludlow, Lord Deben and Professor Andrew Gamble.

 In July 2013 the Wilberforce Society was nominated in the "One to Watch" category at the Prospect Magazine annual think tank awards.

+The society is led by an Executive Director, responsible for overseeing the management of the think tank, as well as a Policy Director, responsible for policy research.
+Recent leadership has included: